isomerpages/tp-virtualcampus/_explore/03d-ippt.md

 third_nav_title: Be Awesome

 ---

-### Awesomely Ready for National Service

-It may seem daunting just at the thought of having to undergo the 9 weeks of intensive Basic Military Training (BMT) as a new recruit.
-But fret not, check out these resources to help you overcome the challenges ahead.

----
 # IPPT Training Resources

 If you are medically graded PES A or B1, you will enjoy an 8-week reduction in your full-time NS duration if you attain 61 points or more from the three Pre-Enlistee IPPT stations (with a minimum of 1 point from each station).
 Otherwise, you are required to undergo an additional 8-week Physical Training Phase (PTP) enlistment.